-How to Rename a File using PowerShell?
+How to Rename a File in PowerShell?

 Requirement: Rename a file using PowerShell.